maiush/CharacterTraining/README.md

 # CharacterTraining
-replication of Claude character training on open-weights models
+a pipeline for character training on open-weights LLMs